kennethy/rust-lang/ch4.ownership/README.md

 ## 4.1.
 What is Ownership?

-In Rust, memory is managed through a system of ownership with a set rule rules that the compiler checks.
+In Rust, memory is managed through a system of ownership with a set of rules that the compiler checks.

 ### The Stack and the Heap